mayurshewale93/simple/toothbrush.md

 This toothbrush speaks 7 international languages.

-The toothbrush requires 2AA Batteries.
+The toothbrush requires 2AA Batteries and a charger.